 This video show you how you can change component values, such as the value of a resistor, and see the simulation result change in real-time.

 This video show you how virtual instruments work on your schematics with real-time simulation.

 This video shows you how to resize the content of a sheet to fill the sheet.
 This is extremely useful when you have a small design that only takes up a small area of the sheet and you actually want an enlarged area for both aesthetic reasons and for printing.

-This video demonstrates the new radial context menu for DEX-PCB PCB designer.
+This video demonstrates the new radial context menu for AutoTRAX DEX PCB designer.